-1. With the transducer free from contact with the material, press the display the current

-2. Use the value. keys to scroll the velocity to the known target value.
+- 1. With the transducer free from contact with the material, press the display the current - key to velocity. - 2.
+Use the value. keys to scroll the velocity to the known target

-NOTE: The longer the keys are pressed and held, the faster the value will increment/decrement.
+NOTE: The longer the keys are pressed and held, the faster the value will increment/ decrement.

-NOTE: Pressing the key prior to pressing the routine without saving any changes.
+NOTE: Pressing the key prior to pressing the key will abort the cal routine without saving any changes.

-3. Press the key to set the velocity value and return to the measurement screen.
+- 3. Press the - key to set the velocity value and return to the measurement screen.
 The new velocity value will be shown at the top of the display.